Salvador Travel Blog

 A lovely collection of girls here in Salvador, Bahia.
 They are friendly, energetic and intoxicating.
 Their passion for life is inspiring.
 The typical girl here will be at least partially of African descent.
 Many beautiful faces and even more smoking hot bodies.
 A completely different kind of girl than you'd see in Florianopolis, but in the case of Salvador, don't assume this to be a bad thing.

 RENT AN APARTMENT IN SALVADOR: $600.00.
-You'll be required to pay a shitload of money if you don't want to be in a slum.
+You'll be required to pay more money if you don't want to be in a slum.
 Gated community or slum are basically your only two choices here.
 Try to stay in Rio Vermelho or Barra.

 HOSTEL DORM BED/NIGHT $12.00